Murder of Bridget Townsend: Appeals and execution attempts

 On June 17, 2009, the Texas Court of Criminal Appeals rejected Ramiro Gonzales' direct appeal against his death sentence and murder conviction.
 On February 1, 2012, Gonzales's second appeal to the Texas Court of Criminal Appeals was dismissed, but the matter was remanded to the lower courts for re-hearing of some grounds of appeal in Gonzales's case.
 On April 10, 2015, the 5th Circuit Court of Appeals rejected Gonzales's appeal against his death sentence.
 In December 2015, the U.S. Supreme Court rejected Gonzales's final appeal and afterwards, a death warrant was issued on May 3, 2016, with Gonzales set to be executed on August 10, 2016.
 However, it was delayed for legal reasons.
 On September 17, 2019, the 5th Circuit Court of Appeals rejected another appeal from Gonzales.

 Eventually, Gonzales's execution was rescheduled to occur on July 13, 2022.
 However, the execution date was staved off a second time, after he was granted a stay of execution pending an appeal.
 Gonzales had submitted that he wished to donate a kidney as an altruistic donor to an unknown recipient, to atone for having murdered Townsend.

 Edward Gripon, the psychiatrist whose testimony helped originally secure the death penalty for Gonzales, reversed his position, giving grounds for appeal which was pursued by Gonzales's lawyers to seek clemency or a reprieve from the death penalty.
-Gripon stated that not only had he relied on now discredited research to come to the conclusion that Gonzales was a danger to society, he had also relied on written statements from Gozales' cellmate Frederick Ozuna.
+Gripon stated that not only had he relied on now discredited research to come to the conclusion that Gonzales was a danger to society, he had also relied on written statements from Gonzales's cellmate Frederick Ozuna.
 Ozuna later recanted these statements, and wrote a sworn declaration that an officer had threatened him with a harsher sentence unless he implicated Gonzales in the crime.
-Gripon stated that his initial conclusion that Gonzales was a future risk to society was wrong in light of Gonzales's rehabilitation process and clean prison behavioural record.
+Gripon stated that his initial conclusion that Gonzales was a future risk to society was wrong in light of Gonzales's rehabilitation process and clean prison behavioral record.
 Another ground of appeal was that Gonzales accused the prison authorities for violating his religious freedom due to them not allowing his spiritual advisor to hold his hands during the execution procedure.